K-taiwan/K-taiwan.github.io/README.md

 Unsolved, currently I need to make heroku for the remainder of the portfolio's.

 Biggest challenge was the wireframe itself.
-How I wanted my portofio to look like.
+How I wanted my portfolio to look like.
 I will be changing the whole thing when I have more time to make it more professional and appealing.